Matt Vierling Player Props: Tigers vs. Padres

 Matt Vierling At The Plate

-- Vierling is hitting .270 with nine doubles, two triples, seven home runs and 23 walks.
+- Vierling has nine doubles, two triples, seven home runs and 23 walks while batting .269.

-- In 8.1% of his games this season, he has hit a home run, and 2.5% of his trips to the dish.
+- Looking at the 75 games he has played this year, he's went deep in six of them (8.0%), and in 2.4% of his trips to the plate.

-- Vierling has picked up an RBI in 21.6% of his games this season, with two or more RBI in 8.1% of his games.
-He has also plated three or more runs in two contests.
+- In 21.3% of his games this season, Vierling has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.